-My Dear Senator George: I am writing to express the views of the Department of State on H. R. 5856, which is now being considered by your committee.
+My DEAR SENATOR GEORGE: I am writing to express the views of the Department of State on H. R. 5856, which is now being considered by your committee.
 First of all, let me emphasize that the Department agrees with the basic principle of the bill that there should be an 8-year period of duty-free trade between this country and the Philippines to be followed by 20 years of gradually declining preferences.
 The Department also recognizes the need for early enactment of such legislation so that the Philippines may proceed with their economic reconstruction.
 I feel strongly that the United States has special obligations to the Philippines because of the terrible destruction that they suffered in fighting with us so loyally against our common enemies.

 I am greatly disturbed, however, by some of the provisions of the bill now under consideration.
 Certain provisions are clearly inconsistent with the basic commercial policy of this country and are in direct conflict with the proposals for expansion of world trade and employment, which have been developed by the Departments of State, Commerce, Agriculture, and the Treasury, the Tariff Commission, and other agencies and were published to the world last December.
-Other provisions cannot be reconciled with our promise to grant genuine independence to the Philippines on July 4 of this year.
+Other provisions cannot be roconciled with our promise to grant genuine independence to the Philippines on July 4 of this year.
+In order that we may place consideration of H. R. 5856 in its proper perspective,

-In order that we may place consideration of H. R. 5856 in its proper perspective, I should like to emphasize the importance of the proposals for expansion of world trade and employment to the United States and to the Philippines. main purpose of the proposals is to clear world-trade channels of the numerous restrictions and discriminatory trade practices which were so detrimental to world trade during the period between the two wars.
+In order that we may place consideration of H. R. 5856 in its proper perspective, I should like to emphasize the importance of the proposals for expansion of world trade and employment to the United States and to the Philippines.
+The main purpose of the proposals is to clear world-trade channels of the numerous restrictions and discriminatory trade practices which were so detrimental to world trade during the period between the two wars.
 In preparation for a world-trade conference, to be sponsored by the Economic and Social Council of the United Nations, we have invited 15 nations to consider the proposals at a preliminary conference.
 We have won British support for the proposals on all important points.